11 Surprising Reasons You Have Frizzy Curls and What to do About It

 You can also try regular plopping, pictured below.

 After this don’t touch your hair while it is wet and drying.
 You can use a diffuser to speed up drying.

-5. Sleep on a silk or satin pillowcase or use a buff
+Solution: Sleep on a silk or satin pillowcase and use a buff.

 I hope these tips can help you with frizz.
 Let me know if you try them in the comments.

 Check out my curly hair courses, Fabulous Curls Academy

 Fabulous Curls Academy offers the curly hair resources you need to master your curls and create the routine that will give you fabulous curls.
 Check out the digital downloads and courses to help you have the defined, bouncy curls you want.
 The monthly membership is the most affordable way to access everything you need to embrace your curls with success.
 Click here to learn more.